Jeffrey R. Holland: LDS Church service

 In 2012, Holland was the member of the Quorum of the Twelve with responsibility for the affairs of the LDS Church in Africa.
 Early in that year, he went to Sierra Leone, Liberia, and Ghana to meet with members and missionaries.
 He also met with the Vice President of Sierra Leone, Samuel Sam-Sumana.
-In December 2012, Holland organized the 3,000th stake of the LDS Church, which was located in Freetown, Sierra Leone.
-On March 12, 2012, the Harvard Law School hosted Holland for a Mormonism 101 series.
+In December 2012, Holland organized the LDS Church's 3,000th stake, located in Freetown, Sierra Leone.
+On March 12, 2012, the Harvard Law School hosted Holland for a "Mormonism 101" series.
 On June 10, 2015, he addressed the All-Party Parliamentary Group on Foreign Affairs in the House of Lords at the UK Parliament.
-In 2016, Holland was keynote speaker at the Boy Scouts of America's (BSA) Duty to God breakfast, as part of his assignment as The Church of Jesus Christ of Latter-day Saints' chief representative to the BSA.
+In 2016, Holland was keynote speaker at the Boy Scouts of America's (BSA) Duty to God breakfast, as part of his assignment as the LDS Church's chief BSA representative.

-Since January 2018, among his other assignments, Holland has served on the Church Board of Education and Boards of Trustees, where he also serves as chairman of the Executive Committee.
+From 2015 to 2023, among his other assignments, Holland served on the Church Board of Education and Boards of Trustees, where he also served as chairman of the Board's Executive Committee from January 2018 to May 2023.

 In November 2018, Holland spoke at a major inter-religious conference at Oxford University.
-During the same trip, Holland met with Theresa May, Prime Minister of Great Britain.
-This may have been the first official meeting of an LDS Church apostle and a British Prime Minister.
+During the same trip, Holland met with Theresa May, Prime Minister of the United Kingdom.
+This may have been the first official meeting of an LDS Church apostle and a British prime minister.

 In January 2019, Holland presided at the groundbreaking for the church's Urdaneta Philippines Temple.
 He also spoke at a multi-stake conference in the Philippines that week.
 In 2020, as chairman of the executive committee of the BYU-Hawaii board of trustees, he announced the appointment of John S. K. Kauwe III as the institution's new president.

 In August 2021, Holland spoke at BYU's annual conference for faculty and staff and the speech sparked controversy within the LGBTQ+ community.
-In the address, Holland asked the faculty to defend the doctrine of the LDS Church, BYU's institutional sponsor with the use of metaphorical "musket fire."
+In the address, Holland asked the faculty to defend the doctrine of the LDS Church, BYU's institutional sponsor, with the use of metaphorical "musket fire."

-Family
+In April 2023, the church reported that Holland would take a two-month hiatus from service to focus on his health.
+He had been undergoing dialysis for a kidney issue and had also contracted COVID-19.
+In early June, Holland began to gradually return to church service.

+After the death of M. Russell Ballard on November 12, 2023, Holland was set apart as the acting president of the Quorum of the Twelve Apostles on November 15, 2023, where he served until the death of church president Russell M. Nelson on September 27, 2025.
+On October 14, 2025, the First Presidency was reorganized, and Holland was set apart as quorum president by new church president Dallin H. Oaks.